K3yuli/weather-dashboard/README.md

 # weather-dashboard
-This Project is for users who would like to the weather in multiple cities.
-Whether its for work, vacation or just curiosity.
-This weather search dashboard can help you with your weather decision making.
+This Project is for users who would like to check the weather conditions in multiple cities.
+Whether its for work, taking a vacation or just curiosity.
+This weather search dashboard can help you with your travel decision making.

 ![E4D21AE4-8321-4300-9B6F-7B0E640A108F](https://user-images.githubusercontent.com/92811892/144901224-45874687-ee75-4373-910e-7abc22b1ca4f.jpeg)